State Correctional Institution – Retreat

 State Correctional Institution – Retreat is a former 350-bed Medium-Security correctional facility for males.
 Located on the site of the former Retreat State Hospital, the facility is located about 12 miles south of Wilkes-Barre in the northeastern part of the commonwealth of Pennsylvania.

 Opening of SCI Retreat

 Opening of SCI-Retreat was the result of the commonwealth's overcrowding issue of the 1980s.
 The Retreat State Hospital was declining in patients and was closed in 1981 and planning for SCI-Retreat's conversion began.
-Similar conversions were made at Cresson Center (Now SCI-Cresson) and the former Waynesburg Youth Development Center (Was SCI-Waynesburg from 1985-2004).
+Similar conversions were made at Cresson Center (Now SCI-Cresson) and the former Waynesburg Youth Development Center (Was SCI-Waynesburg from 1985 to 2004).
 Retreat was the first correctional facility built since 1960.
 The correctional facility opened in 1986.